OBESITY CANCER RISKS RISING

 Multiple myeloma

-Between 1999 and 2020, the age-adjusted mortality rate for these cancers jumped from 3.73 to 13.52 deaths per million people, with the steepest rises among women and people in rural areas.
-Regionally, the Midwest reported the highest rates of obesity-related cancer deaths, while the Northeast had the lowest.
-On a state level, Vermont, Minnesota, and Oklahoma led the nation in these deaths, while Utah, Alabama, and Virginia had the lowest rates [The Endocrine Society, 2025].
+From 1999 to 2020, the age-adjusted death rate for these cancers climbed from 3.73 to 13.52 per million people, with the steepest increases among women and people in rural areas.
+The Midwest saw the highest rates of obesity-related cancer deaths, while the Northeast fared best.
+Vermont, Minnesota, and Oklahoma topped the state rankings, while Utah, Alabama, and Virginia had the lowest [The Endocrine Society, 2025].

-This dramatic rise in obesity-linked cancer deaths reveals a critical gap in current public health strategies.
-As obesity rates continue to climb, the need for effective interventions and equal access to cancer prevention and care is more urgent than ever.
+This surge in obesity-driven cancer deaths exposes a massive gap in our public health approach.
+As obesity rates keep rising, the need for effective solutions and equal access to prevention and care is more urgent than ever.

 Sources: